How to Apply

 - Once applicants know which area or topic they wish to research, they then need to find a supervisor.
 This site offers a list of academics listed under a wide range of schools/departments/disciplines.

 - Applicants can also contact UCC Department/Schools relevant to that area of research and check the availability of appropriate supervisors.

 - You must choose a supervisor and discuss your prospective research with them before applying.
 Your supervisor will let you know if you need to prepare a research proposal and will need to approve your proposal before you submit it.
 You may need to submit this proposal directly to the School/Department and/or submit it with your online application.
 Applicants who apply to research programmes in Arts, Celtics Studies and Social Sciences, Law and Medicine & Health are required to submit a research proposal of approximately 1,500 words, and in Business a proposal of approximately 500 words is required.

 2. Apply Online

 3. Gather Supporting Documentation

-The following documents must be uploaded to www.pac.ie/ucc in support of your application.
+The following documents will be required in support of your application.

 - Evidence of all qualifications listed on your application, including transcripts of examination results for each year to date that have not been completed at University College Cork

 - Your research proposal (check with your Supervisor if this should also be submitted to the School/Department)

 - Any supplementary forms requested